Glasgow, Barrhead and Kilmarnock Joint Railway: Glasgow, Barrhead and Neilston Direct Railway

-The Glasgow, Barrhead and Neilston Direct Railway (GB&NDR) was authorised on 4 August 1845 to build its line of nine miles (15 km) with a capital of £150,000.
+The Glasgow, Barrhead and Neilston Direct Railway (GB&NDR) was authorised by the Glasgow, Barrhead and Neilston Direct Railway Act 1845 (8 & 9 Vict. c. cxcii) on 4 August 1845 to build its line of nine miles (15 km) with a capital of £150,000.
 It was to run from a terminal on the south side of Glasgow to Crofthead, near Neilston.
 The location was the centre of several local industries, in the valley of the Cowdon Burn, on the Ayr Road below Neilston.

-Two short branches, to Thornliebank, and to Househill were authorised in the following year, with an additional £35,000 capital.
+Two short branches, to Thornliebank, and to Househill were authorised in the following year by the Glasgow, Barrhead and Neilston Direct Railway (Branches to Thornliebank and Househill) Act 1846 (9 & 10 Vict. c. cxlii), with an additional £35,000 capital.

 A Glasgow terminal

 The Glasgow terminal was somewhat remote from the city—Glasgow Bridge carried a toll at this time—but a small railway company could ill afford a central terminus.

 Many early railways had been simply a means to move coal and other heavy minerals from a pit to a waterway.
-By the 1840s it was evident that they had a more strategic role, and in 1846 a Royal Commission deliberated on the desirable location of passenger and goods terminals to serve the city of Glasgow and the quays on the Clyde.
+By the 1840s it was evident that they had a more strategic role, and in 1846 a royal commission deliberated on the desirable location of passenger and goods terminals to serve the city of Glasgow and the quays on the Clyde.